qwat/QWAT/doc/demo.rst

 .. note::

- You can also try out the latest **qwat.qgs** project from the qWat directory.
+ You can also try out the latest **qwat.qgs** project from the QWAT directory.
 Keep in mind that there there's a chance that it doesn't fit the sample data model.
 This is because the sample data model may be a little older than the latest data model and only the corresponding **.qgs** project has been matched.